chickenbug/stitch-slack-pack/README.md

 The key components for the continuous integration are:
-* A github webhook called `testRunner` that runs tests after every push and updates an atlas collection with the result
+* A github webhook called `runTests` that runs tests after every push and updates an atlas collection with the result
 * A simple static hosting page that displays the results of the test